HooriaHIC/Resume/README.md

 * Mocha

 ### Administrative Skills
-* 3 years experience in using Linux (Debian)
+* Experience in using Linux (Debian)
 * Familiar with Bash scripting
 * Familiar with Python scripting and basic task automation
 * Familiar with Vagrant and Virtual box
-* Proficient in Git Version Control
+* Proficient in Git Version Control and Turtoise SVN
-* Familiar with Turtoise SVN

 ### Other Programming Languages, frameworks and Skills
 * Proficient in Essential Data Structures, Algorithms and Problem Solving